Navigationsleiste U.S. Diplomatic Mission to GermanyAbout the USAsitemap_dSearchDeutsch

 Feature Artikel:

-Thanksgiving Prompts Americans To Help Their Communities.
+Thanksgiving Holiday is a Reminder to Americans to Help Others.
 By Louise Fenner

 Thanksgiving Is a Time for Tradition and Sharing